 Take care of your vest by maintaining it properly per the instruction label, and most important of all...

 Do you have a bulletproof vest?
 Tell us about it in the comments below!
 We like hearing how you're staying safe.
-For those of you considering body armor but aren't sure, ask one of our Bulletproof Zone support team members, and we'll help you figure out what's best for you.
+For those of you considering anything from our bulletproof vest collection but aren't sure, ask one of the Bulletproof Zone support team members, and we'll help you figure out what's best for you.